BIOC 3620 Experiental Learning

 To register in BIOC 3620:

-1. You will first need to find a professor who is willing to supervise your BIOC 3620 work experience in the winter term of your third year.
-(Please note that for BIOC 3620, the professor has to be a Biochemistry & Molecular Biology department faculty member).
-We encourage you to contact professors whose research sounds particularly interesting to you.
-Send a brief email indicating your degree program, year in the program and that you are interested in doing BIOC 3620 (and if appropriate, potentially Honours research) under their supervision.
+2. To contact a potential supervisor, send a brief email indicating your degree program, your year in the program, and that you are interested in doing BIOC 3620 under their supervision.
 Ask if they would be willing to consider this, and if so, could you set up a time to meet them.

-2. Once you have identified a supervisor, you and your supervisor will need to fill in and sign a Learning Outcomes Agreement form [DOC - 32 KB] which gets submitted to the BIOC 3620 course coordinator for approval (Supervisors will also have the form).
-The Learning Agreement should indicate the biochemistry or molecular biology knowledge and skills that will be learned (learning outcomes), and a description of the learning activities through which the outcomes will be achieved.
+3. Once you have identified a supervisor, you and your supervisor will need to fill in and sign a Learning Agreement form.
+If the supervisor is a member of Biochemistry & Molecular Biology or cross-appointed to this department, the form to use is Learning Agreement Form (internal).
+If the supervisor is in the Faculty of Medicine or Faculty of Science, but not affiliated with Biochemistry & Molecular Biology, the form to use is Learning Agreement Form (external).
+The Learning Agreement should indicate the biochemistry and/or molecular biology knowledge and skills that will be learned (learning outcomes), and a description of the learning activities through which the outcomes will be achieved.
 It will also provide the criteria for assessment, start and end dates, a realistic date for completion of all evaluation components, and the name of the supervisor.
-Example of a Learning Agreement Form [PDF - 75 KB]
+Once completed, the appropriate form must be emailed to the BIOC 3620 course coordinator for review.

 Questions?